broeker/jumpsuit/src/pages/index.md

 mainbody:
   content: >-
-    The future is not about any one technology or JavaScript framework or cool new hosting platform.[^2]   Instead, we are facing a fundamental shift in how we build and think about the web.
-We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
+    The future is not about any one technology or JavaScript framework or cool new hosting platform.
+Instead, we are facing a fundamental shift in how we build and think about the web.[^2] We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
   heading: Zoom zoom.